Terminating a Lease or Rental Agreement: FAQs

 What can a landlord use a security deposit to pay for?

 Every state allows a landlord to collect a security deposit when a tenant moves into a rental unit.
 A security deposit is a payment to the landlord to ensure that the tenant pays rent and does not damage the property.
 State laws regulate the amount a landlord may charge for a security deposit and when the landlord must return a tenant's security deposit.

 When a tenant moves out, a landlord may use a security deposit to pay for the following: unpaid rent, wear and tear beyond ordinary use, and for cleaning to restore the rental unit to the same condition it was in prior to the tenant's occupancy.
 A landlord, however, may not use a security deposit to fix damage that resulted from normal wear and tear.
-A worn pathway in the carpet or nail holes in the wall, for example, are the result of ordinary use.

 In most states, landlord-tenant laws require the landlord to return a security deposit within 30 days, but deadlines range from 14 to 60 days.
 Within the deadline, a landlord must mail the tenant:

 - The entire security deposit, plus interest if required; or